 Refer to current Nurse Aide Handbook, consult with a Credentia Customer Service Representative or your employer if you need help to determine the proper fees.

 According to the OBRA Rules and Regulations, if you are currently employed in a nursing facility in Pennsylvania , your employer must pay this fee.
 If you are not currently employed in a nursing facility in Pennsylvania , you must pay this fee.
+Exams are paid for online by credit card or prepaid voucher when scheduling.

 Reimbursement for Nurse Aide Joining and/or Testing